highlightjs/highlight.js/docs/language-requests.rst

     This means that *there's no point in requesting a new language without also providing a 3rd party implementation* (we'll simply close "Please support language Xyz" issues with a link to this explanation).
-If you'd like to see a particular language available that you cannot implement yourself, the best way to make it happen is to find another developer interested in doing so.
+If you'd like to see a particular language supported, the best way forward is to build the grammar yourself, or find a developer interested in doing so.

     For more info on actually developing a language see our :doc:`language-guide`, and for information on how to properly package your 3rd party language module